StefanyTorrellas/Upware-HospHome/README.en.md

 ## Upgrade
 To keep your repository updated with the changes made by your colleagues, run the following command:
         - `git pull`
-Do not forget to do this frequently, so you will always work with the most current version.
+<br />Do not forget to do this frequently, so you will always work with the most current version.

 ## UPware
 - [Camilo Ramírez](https://github.com/c4r4mirez) :sweat_smile: